National Anti-Corruption Commission (Australia): Crossbench proposals, 2018–2021

 Senator Larissa Waters amended a plan by former member for Indi Cathy McGowan which passed the Senate in 2018, refining the meaning of corrupt conduct and limiting the retrospective powers of a federal integrity body to 10 years.
 It was allowed to lapse in April 2022.

-A bill produced by Independent member for Indi Helen Haines to introduce a federal anti-corruption body was blocked in Parliament by the Coalition in November 2021.
+In 2020–2021, a bill was produced by Independent member for Indi Helen Haines to introduce a federal anti-corruption body known as the Australian Federal Integrity Commission, "responsible for the implementation of a national pro-integrity framework, with an emphasis on prevention".
+The bill was blocked in Parliament by the Coalition in November 2021.
 Liberal MP Bridget Archer crossed the floor to support it.
 By the time Haines introduced the bill, it had been refined by consultation with legal academics, panels of retired judges, civil society stakeholders, ethicists and MPs.
 It was allowed to lapse in April 2022.
 Labor said that it would draw on Haines' bill to inform its legislation, however the NACC has significant differences from Haines' bill.

-Introduction into Parliament
+Legislative basis, structure and powers

 Anthony Albanese led the Labor Party to victory in the 2022 federal election with an election promise to establish an anti-corruption watchdog.

-In June 2022, the Attorney-General, Mark Dreyfus, advertised roles in the NACC taskforce.
+Albanese explicitly promised that the new body would have the power to investigate pork barrelling.
+In June 2022, a month after the election, newly appointed attorney-general Mark Dreyfus advertised roles in the NACC taskforce.

 On 28 September 2022, the Albanese government introduced the National Anti-Corruption Commission Bill 2022 and National Anti-Corruption Commission (Consequential and Transitional Provisions) Bill 2022 to parliament.
 The introduction of the bills was delayed by the death of Queen Elizabeth II three weeks prior.
-Crossbenchers have proposed that the scope of the NACC should extend to being able to investigate third parties getting in touch with politicians.
+Crossbenchers proposed that the scope of the NACC should extend to being able to investigate third parties getting in touch with politicians.

-The bills to establish the National Anti-Corruption Commission passed the House of Representatives on 24 November 2022; they passed the Senate on 29 November 2022 after crossbench amendments were either withdrawn or defeated.
+The bills to establish the National Anti-Corruption Commission passed the House of Representatives on 24 November 2022 and passed the Senate on 29 November 2022 after crossbench amendments were either withdrawn or defeated.
 On 12 December 2022, the bills received royal assent.

-The NACC began operations on 1 July 2023.
-The commission received 44 referrals of corrupt conduct in its first two days of operation.